sunnoy/caddy-exec-stream/README.md

 # caddy-exec

-Caddy v2 module for running one-off commands.
+Caddy v2 module for running one-off commands with support for real-time output streaming.

 ## Installation